Discover a little-known world of archaeology

 These discarded materials, says Capelotti, help archaeologists piece together the sweeping story of human cultural expansion and exploitation.
 He explains how the unusual sites of shorelines, sea, air, and space represent the farthest reaches of human civilization.
 His enthusiasm will inspire readers to set out on their own to investigate the secret meanings of treasures hiding in plain sight.

 P.J.
 Capelotti is professor of anthropology at Penn State Abington.
-He is the author or editor of several books, including The Greatest Show in the Arctic: The American Exploration of Franz Josef Land, 1898–1905, and Life and Death on the Greenland Patrol, 1942.
+He is the author or editor of several books, including The Greatest Show in the Arctic: The American Exploration of Franz Josef Land, 1898–1905 (short-listed for the 2018 William Mills Prize), and Life and Death on the Greenland Patrol, 1942 (winner of the Foundation for Coast Guard History Book Award).
+A retired master chief, .the U.S. Coast Guard decorated him with the Arctic Service Medal and twice with the Meritorious Service Medal.

 No Sample Chapter Available